 We begin the day nice and early for the two-hour drive to Lalesh.
 This is the most sacred town for the Yazidi people and is extremely interesting.
 We will get a chance to have some photos holding AK’s with the soldiers of the Peshmerga.

 We then head to the Khanis archaeological site where it is also possible to have a swim in the fresh water.

-Our next stop is at one of the world’s oldest churches built into the mountains in Algosh.
-Algosh is technically part of Mosul and Iraq “proper”.
+Our next stop is at one of the world’s oldest churches built into the mountains in Alqosh.
+Alqosh is technically part of Mosul and Iraq “proper”.
 From the mountainside church, we will be able to see an amazing scenery, which shockingly was the frontline against ISIS just a year ago!

-We head for lunch and a few beers in Algosh, as luckily it is a Christian town.
+We head for lunch and a few beers in Alqosh, as luckily it is a Christian town.